Tokyo Gore Police: Critical reception

 Tokyo Gore Police was received well by American critics on its original release.
-The film ranking website Rotten Tomatoes reported a 82% "Fresh" rating and an average rating of 6 out of 10, based upon a sample of eleven reviews.
+The film ranking website Rotten Tomatoes reported an 82% "Fresh" rating and an average rating of 6 out of 10, based upon a sample of eleven reviews.
 Brian Chen reviewed Police with a score of 3.5/5.
 He comments, "It's not a horrible film; it's not a great film; it's just everything it tries to be — perverse, grotesque, bizarre — and a little more."
 V.A.
 Musetto of the New York Post gave the film three stars out of four calling the film "bloody good".
 Michael Esposito of the Chicago Tribune gave the film three stars noting the film as "sick, twisted and gory, but surprisingly funny in an adolescent boy fantasy way — Beavis and Butt-head would love it."

 Russel Edwards of Variety claimed, "Like Tokyo Shock's recent "Machine Girl," for which helmer provided gore effects, [the] pic[ture] will fleetingly exist in midnight sidebars at fests and much longer on fanboy ancillary."
 Edwards also said that Tokyo Gore Police had "occasionally witty moments, but the relentless catalog of mutilations lacks the emotional power of similar fare in pics by, say, fellow Japanese gorehound Shinya Tsukomoto [sic]."